Unity Environmental University

 Private university in Maine, U.S.

 Unity Environmental University (formerly Unity College) is a private university in New Gloucester, Maine, United States.
 It offers in-person and online associate, baccalaureate, and master's degree programs on sustainability and environmental science.
 Unity is accredited by the New England Commission of Higher Education and is classified among "M3: Master’s Colleges and Universities – Small programs".

-Initially founded as a residential institute in Unity, Maine, the university expanded into online education in 2016 which grew both its enrollment and number of academic programs.
+Initially founded as a residential institute in Unity, Maine, the university expanded into online education in 2016, growing its enrollment and number of academic programs.
 The university moved its online program to the Pineland Farms campus in New Gloucester in 2019 and later relocated their administrative headquarters there.
 It also operates a farm and indoor growing facility in Thorndike and an outdoor center in Moose River.

 History

 The college was founded in 1965 as the Unity Institute of Liberal Arts and Sciences with a faculty of 15 and a student body of 39.
 The founders, a group of local business people, were looking for ways to counter economic decline in the town of Unity.
 Two years later, it changed its name to Unity College and in 1969 awarded degrees to its first graduating class of 24.

-The college's founders had previously considered opening a bowling alley and a sock factory before settling on the college, which didn't adopt an environmental-oriented focus until 1977.
+The college's founders considered opening a bowling alley and a sock factory before settling on the college.
+The college adopted its environmental-oriented in 1977.
 It built the first Passivhaus college residence in the U.S. in 2011 and became the first college in the country to divest its endowment of fossil fuels in 2012.